 Notes

 - Drier Pudding.
-Bread pudding is usually made with day old bread.
-This allows the bread to stand up to the custard a bit resulting in a drier pudding or one with a sturdier structure.
+Bread pudding is usually made with day-old bread.
+This allows the bread to stand up to the custard once baked.
 For similar results, make the cake the day before.
-Let it sit out overnight to stale up a bit.
-The stale cake will absorb more moisture.

 - Grease the Ramekins.
-Donโt forget to grease the sides and the bottom of the pan with butter before you begin!
-As the custard cooks, it will absolutely stick to the bottom and sides of the dish.
-Letโs just avoid that, shall we?
+Get the sides and the bottom of the pan with butter so the custard doesn’t stick.

 I made this tonight for Christmas dessert and it was AMAZING!
 My husband had 3 servings and he usually doesn’t care for sweets.
 Thank you so much for sharing!